What are basis points (bps)? Stake currency conversion fee explained

 How does Stake use basis points (bps)?

-Stake charges a fee of 70 basis points (bps) on FX deposits and withdrawals.
+The Stake currency conversion fee is equal to 70 basis points (bps) on FX deposits and withdrawals.

 It is essential to note that basis points (bps) are distinct from percentage fees.